-Problems with MDN docs are reported as content repo issues (and there are still some open issues in the legacy sprints repo).
+Problems with MDN docs are reported as content repo issues.
 This article helps you find the best issues to work on, based on your expertise and how much time you have available, and outlines the main steps to fixing them.

 To help you choose what content issues to work on, we've sorted them using GitHub labels.